johnros/johnros.github.com/books.md

 24. Solomon, Justin. __Numerical algorithms: methods for computer vision, machine learning, and graphics__.
 A complete, and well written exposition of many numerical algorithms.

+25. Raftery, Adrian E., Martin T. Wells, and Martin A. Tanner. __Statistics in the 21st Century__.
+An excellent overview of the state of statistical research at the end of the 20th century.
+Icluding excellent topic overviews, and open research questions.

 Feel free to use this list, and recommend more entries.

 Some other book recommendations worth following: